smaseesshah/subenum/README.md

 ## About

-This toolkit was developed by **TEAM INTRUDERS** to streamline subdomain enumeration, IP resolution, liveness checks, and enrichment via Shodan scraping.
+This toolkit was developed by **TEAM INTRUDERS (BLACK BYT3)** to streamline subdomain enumeration, IP resolution, liveness checks, and enrichment via Shodan scraping.
 Modules are standalone but can be chained via the interactive menu (`main.py`) or the GUI (`gui.py`).

 ---